-Alana is visual artist based in Belfast, Northern Ireland.
+Alana is a figurative painter based in Belfast, Northern Ireland.
 Since graduating Ulster University in 2016 her paintings have been acquired for public collections including The University of Ulster and Arts Council of Northern Ireland.
 In 2018 and 2019 she was selected for the Royal Ulster Academy annual exhibition and in January 2019 won Northern Ireland Young Artist of the Year.

-Staged within a created reality the artwork is based around the exploration of abjection and the child – an extension of the feminine.
-The practice also draws upon Baudrillard’s theory of the simulacrum and the speculative relationship between what is real and what is imaginary.
+Staged within a created reality the artwork is based around the exploration of childhood, family relationships and the speculative relationship between what is real and what is imaginary.

-The paintings deal with a hyper reality using both figurative and abstract elements that explore the use of movement and colour to convey ideas of dream like states and alternative realities.
-Taking inspiration from alternative cultures, nature and consciousness; sourcing from photographic material, primarily based on young people integrated with organic forms.
+The paintings deal with a hyper reality using both figurative and abstract elements that explore the use of movement and colour to convey ideas of surreal dream like states and alternative realities.
+Taking inspiration from cultures, the Renaissance and consciousness; primarily based on young people integrated with organic forms.

 2019 | The Braid Arts Centre, Ballymena | Northern Ireland Young Artist of the Year – 1st place